anouarbensaad/devenv/README.md

 # DEV-ENV
-Automate the setup envirements to the frontend , backend developpers using vagrant, ansible.
+Automate the setup envirements to the frontend , backend developpers using docker, ansible.